Prevention and Virus Removal Services

 A virus has to be run before it can infect your computer, and they have ways of making sure this can happen.
 They can attach to other programs or hide in code that is run automatically when you open certain types of files.

 Viruses can come from an infected file in an email attachment, a download coming from the internet, or on a disk.
 As soon as any of these types of files are launched, the virus code will activate and run.
 Once it can run, it has the ability to copy to other files or disks, and make changes on your computer.
+Many times a virus will come from a software installation in which a random window can pop up and accidentally get clicked on, or when viewing media online.
+Visiting adult websites will typically result in a virus infection as well.

 A computer virus is a computer program that can copy itself and infect a computer.
-The term "virus" is also commonly but erroneously used to refer to other types of malware, including but not limited to adware and spyware programs that do not have the reproductive ability.
-A true virus can spread from one computer to another (in some form of executable code) when its host is taken to the target computer; for instance because a user sent it over a network or the Internet, or carried it on a removable medium such as a floppy disk, CD, DVD, or USB drive.
+The term “virus” is also commonly but erroneously used to refer to other types of malware, including but not limited to adware and spyware programs that do not have the reproductive ability.
+A true virus can spread from one computer to another (in some form of executable code) when its host is taken to the target computer; for instance because a user sent it over a network or the Internet, or carried it on a removable medium such as a CD, DVD, or USB drive.

 A computer worm is a self-replicating malware computer program, which uses a computer network to send copies of itself to other nodes (computers on the network) and it may do so without any user intervention.
 This is due to security shortcomings on the target computer.
 Unlike a computer virus, it does not need to attach itself to an existing program.
 Worms almost always cause at least some harm to the network, even if only by consuming bandwidth, whereas viruses almost always corrupt or modify files on a targeted computer.